These are the can't miss places and activities during your next visit to the Grand Haven area

 2. Grand Haven Musical Fountain

 The Grand Haven Musical Fountain was built in 1962 by private dollars and is still “wowing” the crowds today.
 In one typical performance the fountain will process over 90,000 gallons of water with a synchronized display of water, lights and music.
-Enjoy this Grand Haven favorite every summer evening at dusk with special performances during May and September.
+Enjoy this Grand Haven favorite every summer evening at dusk with special performances from May thru September.

 3. Grand Haven Boardwalk

 The boardwalk is 2 1/2 miles and runs along the harbor, which is lined with shops, restaurants, marinas, and charter fishing boats.
 While it’s a great place for a brisk walk, there are plenty of grassy knolls and benches for idlers who prefer people and boat watching.
 The boardwalk continues along The Grand River and travels out to Lake Michigan where you can walk the pier and take photos of the lighthouse.

 Enjoy gorgeous beach sand as far as the eye can see, splash in the waves, or take a book and relax in the sun.
 The beach is often the main attraction in Grand Haven and offers soft golden sands-so take a stroll, build a sand castle or just sit back and enjoy the view of Lake Michigan.
 You will want to make us your vacation destination every year.